The end of the road

 Another rarity - a New Zealand Test victory in England.
 This was only the second in 33 attempts, and came courtesy of yet another storming display from Richard Hadlee.
 As well as a ten-for, he slashed 68 with the match in the balance.
 But, bizarrely, the highest scores in the match came from two offspinners called John, batting at No. 8: New Zealand's Bracewell made 110, and England's Emburey 75.

-An Australian collapse at Chester-le-Street as Stuart Broad ripped through their line-up with 6 for 20 in 45 balls.
+An Australian collapse in Chester-le-Street as Stuart Broad ripped through their line-up with 6 for 20 in 45 balls.
 Chasing 299, Australia were cruising at 168 for 2 and seemed likely to head into the final Test with a chance of squaring the series but Broad thwarted their plans with a searing burst, helping England go 3-0 up in the series.
-His 11 for 121 was the best match-figures for an England bowler in the Ashes since Phil Tufnell's 11 for 93 at The Oval in 1997.
+His 11 for 121 was the best analysis for an England bowler in the Ashes since Phil Tufnell's 11 for 93 at The Oval in 1997.

 Stuart Williams, born today, was a romantic young West Indian strokeplayer whose cavalier method - step back and strafe everything through the covers - became increasingly stereotyped as his career wore on.
 The high point was a lone Test century, made against India, but Williams passed 50 only four times in 52 innings.
 In 2004 he had a finger amputated after a fielding accident.
 He later became a selector.

 Birth of Pedro Collins, who was for a long time best remembered for a testicle injury courtesy a Jason Gillespie delivery.
-Collins was a keen footballer before he fell into cricket, and came to notice as a fast-medium left-armer who found enough swing into the right-hander to cause the best batsmen difficulty.
+Collins was a keen footballer before he fell into cricket, and came to notice as a fast-medium left-armer who found enough swing in to the right-hander to cause the best batsmen difficulty.
 In November 1998 he took three wickets in 11 balls for West Indies A against India, a spell that led to his Test debut against Australia the following March.
 Collins had a knack for big scalps, dismissing Virender Sehwag, Sachin Tendulkar and Steve Waugh three times in five Tests each.

 Birth of a man whose dismissal led to repercussions for the umpire.
 In his debut Test innings, against England in Kingston in 1953-54, John (JK) Holt was on 94 when he was given out lbw by umpire Perry Burke, whose family were assaulted by spectators.
 West Indies won by 140 runs, and Holt got his maiden Test hundred in the next Test, scoring 166 in another win in Bridgetown.